 The findings of the study which support or do not support the hypothesis of the study should be discussed, results should be compared and contrasted with findings of other studies in the literature and the differences from other studies should be explained.
 The new and important aspects of the study and the conclusions that follow from them should be emphasized.
 The data or other information given in the Introduction or the Results section should not be repeated in detail.
 For experimental studies, it is useful to begin the discussion by summarizing briefly the main findings, then explore possible mechanisms or explanations for these findings, compare and contrast the results with other relevant studies, state the limitations of the study, and explore the implications of the findings for future research and for clinical practice.

-Tables, graphics and illustrations should be numbered in Arabic numerals rather than Roman in the text.
+Tables, graphics (colored) and figures (colored) should be numbered in Arabic numerals rather than Roman in the text.
 The placement of the illustrations should be indicated in the text.

 The statistical measures of variations, such as standard deviation and standard error of the mean, should be identified.
 Be sure that each table is cited in the text.
 If you use data from another published or unpublished source, obtain permission and acknowledge that source fully.